 Primetime Ratings: Pats Lose, NBC Wins

-NBC scored the big win in Sunday prime ratings, with Sunday Night Football leading the net to a noisy 5.0 in viewers 18-49, according to the Nielsen overnights, and a 21 share.
-In a distant second was NFL-fueled CBS at 1.5/6.
+The Patriots fell, as did the Denver snow, but NBC was the big winner, taking the Sunday broadcast title with Sunday Night Football scoring a noisy 6.2 rating in viewers 18-49, per Nielsen overnights, and a 17 share.
+That includes the pre-game progam.

-Football Night in America shot up 19% to 2.5 on NBC and the pre-game also grew 19% to 5.1.
-The game, Patriots versus Ravens, went north 16% to 5.9.
-The Ravens handed the Pats their first loss of the year.
-The week before, it was Packers versus Chiefs.

-CBS had Packers-Chargers starting off prime, then 60 Minutes fell 17% to 1.9.
-God Friended Me did a 0.8, NCIS: Los Angeles got a 0.6 and Madam Secretary a 0.4.
-All three dramas lost a tenth of a point from last week.

 The television industry's top news stories, analysis and blogs of the day.